Starstruck (comics): Background and creation

 The Starstruck play had been optioned by a producer in 1980, which bound Lee from developing any further stage versions for a year.
 Kaluta saw a solution but with some reluctance: "Though I did suggest Elaine do a comic book version of the play when all the rest of the rights were tied up by the then producer, I didn't want to draw the comic book".
-Kaluta had initially made his fame as illustrator of The Shadow comics for DC Comics in the early 1970s, and was now hesitant to take such a big project on.
-They also assessed that a dialogue-heavy script on two simple sets would not translate well to the big action and quick captions of comics.
+Kaluta was known as illustrator of The Shadow comics for DC Comics in the early 1970s, and was hesitant to take such a big project on.
+They also assessed that a dialogue-heavy script on two simple sets would not translate well to the visual medium of comics.
 Kaluta said: "But the material, and, especially Elaine's witty approach to everything she writes set a small fire under me".

 They found the solution in the backdrop.
 The stage play had moments where the narrator sketched the backgrounds of each character.
 Lee and Kaluta had worked out an elaborate backstory of the future time period, the political landscape, the pasts and futures of the characters, and many new characters not seen in the play.
 This scope of myth-building, inspired by the spirit of Dune and Star Trek, had been beyond their resources to stage or film.
 Adapting that dynamic epic to comics proved a better solution than simply adapting the play.

-By 1980, creator-owned comics published by independent comics publishers were now being sold in an emerging network of comics stores.
+By 1980, creator-owned comics published by independent comics publishers were sold in an emerging network of comics stores.
 Lee and Kaluta took this opportunity to expand their storytelling while retaining sole ownership and control of their creative property.
 Lee would script and Kaluta would illustrate prequel stories that expanded the backdrop and character relationships in a lead-up to the events of the stage play.
 Since DC and Marvel Comics were dominated by superheroes, the first market they looked at was the mature comic magazines of Europe.